Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Formal framework

-Expanding upon the previous section's alternative definition of $V$, we establish that this voting measure is a generalization of the classic LD model, as it satisfies the property (P1) outlined in Section \ref{sec:intro}.
+Expanding upon the previous section's alternative definition of $V$, we establish that this voting measure is a generalization of the classic LD model, as it satisfies the property (P1).
 Moreover, the following result demonstrates that the proposed measure $V$ and the standard generalization of the classic model defined in \eqref{eq:classicLD} are equivalent, provided that agents are unable to retain a portion $q \in (0,1)$ of their vote.
+Its proof is given in Appendix \ref{proof:teo_propP1}.

 \begin{theorem} Let $\calB^n := \{ B \in \calP^n : B_{ii} \in \{0,1\} \text{ for all } 1 \leq i \leq n \}$, and let $V$ and $V^c$ the voting measures defined in \eqref{eq:VP}, and \eqref{eq:classicLD} respectively.
 Then $V_i(P) = V_i^c(P)$ for all $P \in \calB^n$, and $i \in N$. \end{theorem}